dbetka/rehaap/README.md

 - npm v6.14.0 or higher

 ### How to prepare Intellij IDE (Webstorm / Pycharm) for front-end development
-3. You have to get into `Settings/Editor/Code Style/HTML`, find `Do not indent children of` option in tab `Other` and add `script` tag there.
+1. You have to get into `Settings/Editor/Code Style/HTML`, find `Do not indent children of` option in tab `Other` and add `script` tag there.
+2. Go to `Settings/Plugins` tab `Marketplace` and install `Multirun`.
-4. Restart IDE
+3. Restart IDE
+4. Find top tab called `Run` and find there `Edit Configurations`.
+Click on `+` and select `Multirun`.
+Set name on `Run project` and add scripts (run serve and run sass-watcher) below into `Choose configurations to run`.
+Remember to set `Allow parallel run` and `Start configurations one by one` options on checked.

 ## Development